abrahammurciano/pydantic-gql/README.md

     is_admin: Var[bool] = Var(default=False)
 ```

-You can pass the class itself to the `Query.from_model()` method to include the variables in the query.
-You can also reference the class attributes in the query arguments directly.
+You can pass the class itself to the `.from_model()` method to include the variables in the query.
+You can also reference the class attributes in the operation's arguments directly.

 ```python
 query = Query.from_model(